HHSIDEAlab/mlvs/README.md

 <tr>
 <td>code</td>
 <td>Implementation of part 1 of the MLVS specification.
 It is a concatenation of
-state code and license type code and the license number or identifier.
+state code, the license type code, and the license number or identifier.
 Sperated by dashes.

 Valid code examples include:<br></br> "CA-MDR-12387123" (Medical Doctor) in California<br></br>